Midland County, Michigan: Politics

 Midland County is rather conservative for an urban county.
 It has been a consistent stronghold of the Republican Party, having supported its presidential candidates in every election from 1968 onward and all but twice since 1884.
 It is one of the few counties where Franklin D. Roosevelt was shut out in all four of his successful campaigns.

-Part of Midland County is located in Michigan's 8th congressional district, represented by Democrat Kristen McDonald Rivet.
-Part of Midland County is located in Michigan's 2nd congressional district, represented by Republican John Moolenaar.
-Midland County is located in Michigan's 2nd congressional district, represented by Republican John Moolenaar.
+Most of Midland County is located in Michigan's 8th congressional district, represented by Democrat Kristen McDonald Rivet.
+The rest is located in Michigan's 2nd congressional district, represented by Republican John Moolenaar.
 Bill G. Schuette is State Representative for Michigan's 95th House of Representatives district.
 Roger Hauck is State Senator for the Michigan's 34th Senate district.